-Actually I am only aware of one alternative app store for my phone, and that would be F-Droid.
+Actually I have only tried one alternative app store for my phone: F-Droid.
 F-Droid focuses on free/libre software, and I hope that the privacy isn't too bad either.

 All apps in F-Droid are free to download, but if you want to donate, F-Droid helps you finding out how you can do so.